Blue Teaming

 The session key is encrypted using the user’s password hash so that only that user can decrypt and reuse it.

 Now check this out!
-If the preauthentication process is not in place, attackers can send the AS-REQ to the domain controller on behalf of any user in the domain.
+Users within the domain can be configured to skip the preauthentication process, and that means attackers can send the AS-REQ to the domain controller on behalf of any user configured that way.
+(Since the AS-REP contains the session keys encrypted with the user's password hash.)

 As a result, since the AS-REP contains the session keys encrypted with the user's password hash, they can obtain the password hash of any user.